rsperberg/rsperberg.github.io/_posts/2015-02-01-essential-js-links.md

 “Robots powered by JavaScript.<br />

-“That's right... if you’ve any JavaScript experience, you can now use your powers to manipulate the machines.
+“That’s right... if you’ve any JavaScript experience, you can now use your powers to manipulate the machines.
 From [blinking lights](http://instagram.com/p/cFVNtmJxlc/ "link to video on Instagram") to [Sumo Bot battles](http://nodebots.io/sumo.html "link to Sumo competition rules"), [remote-control cats](http://www.youtube.com/watch?v=6NYyGC-wZKU "link to video on YouTube"), and [bull fighting with quadcopters](https://github.com/substack/matador-copter "code for the Parrot AR Quadricopter")....”

 ### [Cylon](http://cylonjs.com/ "link to site")